MUsmanSheikh834/PF-Project/README.md

  Make sure to mark your places wisely or get ready to lose!
 Choose your weapons, get your exes and O's ready!

  iii) #MATH QUEST
- Are you ready to test your math abilities in just 8.0 seconds.
+ Are you ready to test your math.
 Answer 8 question each in 8.0 seconds.
-No meth is going to solbe this math.
+No meth is going to solve this math.

  iv) #VERBAL SIZZLE QUEST
  Find your finding skills by playing this sizzling game of words.
 Just make sure you know english and its vocabulary !